Mzota2/SneakersSite/README.md

 ### What I learned

 The project has added and boosted my skills in creating responsive layouts using mobile first approach.
-It has also acted sharpened my skills in algorithms, state management and localstorage managament.
+It has also sharpened my skills in algorithms, state management and local storage managament.

 ### Continued development

-From this project has also enlightened me on the areas that i have to improve on such as creating re-usable and easy to update styles,  managing state in react app and creating re-usable react components.
+This project has also enlightened me on the areas that I need to improve on such as creating re-usable and easy to update styles,  managing state in react app and creating re-usable react components.

 ## Author